 · Ehsan Baninajar (former PhD Candidate, UNIL / Sahand University of Technology, Iran) Automatic parameterization of MPS methods.

-· Fabio Oriani (former PhD Candidate, University of Neuchatel) Climatic time-series modeling with Multiple-point geostatistics.
+· Fabio Oriani (former PhD Candidate, University of Neuchatel, now postdoc at GEUS Copenhagen) Climatic time-series modeling with Multiple-point geostatistics.

-· Kashif Mahmud (former Former PhD student at UNSW Australia) Multiple-point geostatistics, texture synthesis, upscaling, multivariate analysis, karst modeling.
+· Kashif Mahmud (former Former PhD student at UNSW Australia, now postdoc at University of Western Sydney) Multiple-point geostatistics, texture synthesis, upscaling, multivariate analysis, karst modeling.

-· Sanjeev Jha (former Senior Researcher at UNSW Australia, now with the Australian Bureau of Meteorology) Downscaling of hydrological data, 3D geological modeling under structural heterogeneity and variable connectivity, river sedimentary processes and bathymetry.
+· Sanjeev Jha (former postdoc at UNSW Australia, now Assistant Professor with IIT Bhopal) Downscaling of hydrological data, 3D geological modeling under structural heterogeneity and variable connectivity, river sedimentary processes and bathymetry.

 One of our main research areas is related to Multiple-Point Statistics, and here is a list of references related to MPS